Northrop Grumman MQ-4C Triton: Iranian shoot-down

 On 20 June 2019, Iran's Islamic Revolutionary Guard Corps shot down an RQ-4A drone in the Strait of Hormuz near Kuhmobarak in Iran's southern province of Hormozgan.
 Iran claimed it was in their airspace, while the U.S. claimed it was in international airspace.
 Fox News cited an alleged anonymous U.S. official as a source that the drone had been an MQ-4C Triton, but the U.S. Central Command later confirmed it was a BAMS-D, a prototype version of the RQ-4A drone, developed during the development of the MQ-4C.
 In total, four of these prototype aircraft were built, and they had been assigned to the Navy's Broad Area Maritime Surveillance (BAMS) program.

+April 2026 crash

+In April 2026, a U.S. Navy MQ-4C Triton was lost during operations in the Middle East amid heightened regional tensions.
+According to the U.S. Naval Safety Command, the aircraft crashed on April 9, 2026, over the Persian Gulf/Strait of Hormuz region.
+The incident was classified as a Class A mishap, involving the loss of an airframe valued at approximately $240 million.
+The exact location of the crash was not disclosed for operational security reasons.
+Open-source tracking data indicated the aircraft was conducting a maritime surveillance mission when it transmitted emergency signals and subsequently disappeared from radar.
+It was reportedly returning to Naval Air Station Sigonella in Italy at the time of the incident.
+The loss was reported by multiple defense media outlets.
+Early reports said it was downed by Iranian defences, though the Americans have not officially stated how it was lost.